-Palacio O’Farril is one of the Old Havana hotels managed by the office of the City Historian.
-A gorgeous palatial building which was once the house of Don José Ricardo O’Farrill and O’Daly, an irish immigrant who made a fortune on sugar in Cuba and who founded here one of the wealthiest families of the nobility in the colonial times.
+The Hotel Palacio O’Farril is a gorgeous palatial building which was once the house of Don José Ricardo O’Farrill and O’Daly, an irish immigrant who made a fortune on sugar in Cuba and who founded here one of the wealthiest families of the nobility in the colonial times.

-Completely and elegantly renovated, the hotel features 38 rooms today, a cozy inner courtyard with a very old well, an underground original “aljibe” (a cistern, a reservoir of water) and a magnificent skylight on top of it enabling the use of this area, which is the core of the mansion, even during the rainy days.
+Completely and elegantly renovated, the hotel features 38 rooms today, a cozy inner courtyard with a very old well, an underground original “aljibe” (reservoir of water) and a magnificent skylight on top of it enabling the use of this area, which is the core of the mansion, even during rainy days.

 There is also a restaurant, and a snack bar decorated with jazz allegories and boasting on one of its walls a hand written thankful note from Arturo O'Farrill, pianist and director of New York’s Afro Latin Jazz Orchestra, who stayed at Palacio O’Farrill during Havana’s Jazz Festival 2010.

-Rooms are attractive and Spartan, but very different one from the other: Some feature balconies with views, high ceilings and king size beds, while others have no windows nor views.
+Rooms are attractive and very different one from the other; some feature balconies with views and high ceilings, while others have no windows nor views.

-In each floor, there is an attractive sitting area with period related furnishing to sit and read, chat or have a coffee amidst tropical plants.
+In each floor, there is an attractive sitting area with period related furnishing to sit and read, chat or have a drink amidst tropical plants.